Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement: Methodology

-where ${{\bf{F}}_{{l_s}}}$ and ${{\bf{F}}_{{l_t}}}$ denote the hidden layer feature representations of the student and teacher respectively, $Tran{s^s}$ and $Tran{s^t}$ are used to transform teacher-student feature pairs into specific embedding representations for alignment.
-Conventional layer-wise distillation imposes strict constraints on structural and layer alignment between teacher and student models, requiring redundant layer information to be discarded in cases of mismatch.
-In contrast, multi-layer distillation that matches single-layer student features with multi-layer teacher features, is not constrained by the difference in the number of layers.
+where ${{\bf{F}}_{{l_s}}}$ and ${{\bf{F}}_{{l_t}}}$ denote the hidden layer feature representations of the student and teacher respectively, $T{r_s}$ and $T{r_t}$ are used to transform teacher-student feature pairs into specific embedding representations for alignment. ${\cal D}$ is the computation of distillation distance.
+However, layer-wise distillation imposes strict constraints on structural and layer alignment between teacher and student models, requiring redundant layer information to be discarded in cases of mismatch.
+Therefore, we introduce multi-layer matching distillation for knowledge transfer within correlated sets.
+As illustrated in Fig.\,\ref{fig_mkd}(b), The single-layer student feature is aligned with hierarchical teacher features within the correlated set:

+Nevertheless, previous studies have shown that structural discrepancies across different functional modules may introduce redundant and interfering information during cross-layer distillation~\cite{cheng2022cross,cheng2024residual}.
+To address this issue, we partition the model into region-wise correlated sets and perform intra-set distillation to reduce interference.
+Specifically, the intra-set distillation explicitly accounts for the functional partitioning of SE models, where correlated sets are constructed in a one-to-one manner according to the encoder---T-F modeling---decoder processing pipeline.
+This design allows multi-layer matching to better align with the intrinsic characteristics of SE models, and will be further verified in Section~\ref{setion_sensitivity}.

+In addition, interactions between layers within the same correlated set may still introduce redundant information.
+To overcome this, we assign distillation weights across layers according to semantic information, which will be further discussed in Section~\ref{TFKD}.